Road Trip Snack List And Snackle Box Instructions

 © 2024 Mullinax Ford of West Palm Beach | Privacy Policy

 *Although every reasonable effort has been made to ensure the accuracy of the information contained on this site, absolute accuracy cannot be guaranteed.
 This site, and all information and materials appearing on it, are presented to the user "as is" without warranty of any kind, either express or implied.
 All vehicles are subject to prior sale.
-Upfront Price does not include applicable state tax, state title and registration fees, $53.00 electronic filing fee, and any added accessories.
-Mullinax Ford does not charge any dealer fees.
+Up Front Price does not include applicable state tax, state title and registration fees.
+Mullinax Ford does not charge any dealer fees or any electronic filing fees.
 All deliveries are F.O.B.
 Lake Park, Florida and shipping to your destination may be extra cost.
 Please ask your Sales Consultant for complete details.
 Vehicles shown at different locations are not currently in our inventory (Not in Stock) but can be made available to you at our location within a reasonable date from the time of your request, not to exceed one week.

 Privacy Policy| Privacy Requests